-Tomorrow is Kick Butts Day, a day for youth to raise awareness of the dangers of smoking and to encourage other youth not to use tobacco.
+Tomorrow is Take Down Tobacco National Day of Action, a day for youth to raise awareness of the dangers of smoking and to encourage other youth not to use tobacco.
 Although teaching people—young and old and in between—to never use tobacco is important, it’s also critical to note that it’s never too late to quit, even for those who have cancer.
 “After a cancer diagnosis,” says Anthony Alberg, PhD, MPH, in this podcast, “quitting smoking is one of the most important steps that you can take to prolong your life.”

 Many people don’t know that stopping tobacco use can improve a person’s chances of having cancer treatment succeed.
 Other people sometimes believe that it is too late to quit, feeling that the damage has already been done to their bodies and there is no benefit to quitting.
 This is not true.
 Quitting can have immediate benefits.